November 15, 1940

 He was married to Barbara Rutledge-Johns (1964-1975) they have one son, James.

-He married Lynn Louisa Woodruff in 1976, they have three children: daughters Elisabeth and Katherine and a son Graham.
+He married Lynn Louisa Woodruff in 1976, they have two daughters: Elisabeth, Katherine and one son, Graham.